Sony A6500 vs NEX-7

 It is notable that the A6500 offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the A6500 and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the NEX-7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A6500 better than the Sony NEX-7 or vice versa?
 The listing below highlights the relative strengths of the two models.